Ivan Vyhovsky: Treaty of Hadiach and downfall

-Agreement with Poles

 After his consolidation of power within Ukraine, Vyhovsky attempted to reach an acceptable agreement with the Poles.
-Encouraged by his aristocratic friend Yuri Nemyrych, Vyhovsky entered negotiations with the Polish government, which resulted in the Treaty of Hadiach, signed on 16 September 1658.
-Under the conditions of the treaty, Ukraine as the Grand Duchy of Ruthenia, would become a third and autonomous component of the Polish–Lithuanian Commonwealth, under the ultimate sovereignty of the King of Poland, but with its own military, courts and treasury.
+Encouraged by his aristocratic friend Yuri Nemyrych, Vyhovsky entered negotiations with the Polish government, which resulted in the Treaty of Hadiach, which was signed on 16 September 1658.
+Under the conditions of the treaty, Ukraine as the Grand Duchy of Ruthenia would become a third and autonomous component of the Polish–Lithuanian Commonwealth, under the ultimate sovereignty of the King of Poland, but with its own military, courts and treasury.
 Additionally, adherents of the Orthodox faith were to receive equal consideration as Catholics.
 As such, the signed treaty would have assured the Cossacks of autonomy and dignity to an extent they had not known previously.

 However, the Treaty of Hadiach was never implemented.
-After its signing came a massive Russian army (according to some sources up to 150,000 soldiers).
-About 100,000 of them were occupied by the siege of Konotop, the rest being massacred by Tatars when trying to follow after Vyhovsky's Cossacks, resulting in 20,000–30,000 lost among the Russians) led by the Muscovy boyar Aleksei Trubetskoi crossed into Ukraine.
-In response, Vyhovsky led 60,000 Cossacks against the Russians alongside his Polish and 40,000 Tatar allies.
-Near Konotop, the Russians were defeated.
+After its signing of a massive Russian army (according to some sources up to 150,000 soldiers) led by the Muscovite boyar Aleksei Trubetskoi, the army crossed into Ukraine and besieged Konotop.
+In response, Vyhovsky led 60,000 Cossacks against the Russians alongside his Polish as well as 40,000 Tatar allies.
+Near Konotop, the Russians were defeated, losing 20,000–30,000 men.
 However, Vyhovsky was not able to capitalize on his victory, as the Russian garrisons in several Cossack towns continued to hold out, and his Tatar allies were forced to return to Crimea after it was attacked by independent Cossacks.
-Furthermore, pro-Russia unrest, led by Ivan Bohun, broke out again among the Cossacks.
-In 1659 Yuri Khmelnitsky opposed him.
-Their troops met at Bila Tserkva but the battle did not happen as Vyhovsky's Cossacks quickly defected to the camp of pro-Russian Cossacks.
-Seeing the helplessness of his struggle, the hetman renounced his position and retired to Poland.
+Several powerful colonels, including Ivan Bohun, opposed Vyhovsky, and his close ally Nemyrych was killed in a fight with the hetman's opponents.

+On 20 September 1659 a Black council with the involvement of Cossacks from Zaporozhian Sich gathered near Hermanivka and accused Vyhovsky of "selling Ukraine to the Poles."
+Two of Vyhovsky's representatives were atacked and killed, and the hetman himself had to flee the assembly.
+A few days later Yurii Khmelnytsky was proclaimed hetman at a starshyna council in Bila Tserkva.
+After this decision, Vyhovsky was forced to concede and transferred his symbols of power to Khmelnytsky.